yang-ze-kang/yang-ze-kang.github.io/_pages/includes/intro.md

 I am currently a master's student at the Institute of Computing Science, Chinese Academy of Sciences.

-My research interest includes computer vision (CV), medical image analysis (MIA), LLM Agents, XAI, and AutoML.
+My research interest includes computer vision, medical image analysis, LLM Agents, XAI, and AutoML.